 The concepts of present value and future value can be explained by using simple examples.
-A dollar received now is more valuable than a dollar received a year from now for the simple reason that if you have a dollar today, you can put it in the bank and have more than a dollar a year from now because of interest earning.
-Since dollars today are worth more than dollars in the future, we need some means of weighting cash flows that are received at different times in order that they can be compared.
-Mathematics provides us with the means of making such comparisons.
-With a few simple calculations, we can adjust the value of a dollar received any number of years from now in order that it can be compared with the value of a dollar in hand today.
+85 A dollar received now is more valuable than a dollar received a year from now because a dollar today will be worth more a year from now because of the interest that dollar can earn over that period.
+86 Since dollars today are worth more than dollars in the future, we need some means of weighting cash flows that are received at different times so they can be compared.